From McClatchy courtesy of Eschaton:

 The really big problem, as I see it, is that we as a nation have done a pretty good job of eliminating, or at least making culturally shameful, straight-up, individual to individual, "I hate black people" racism.
 You know, Simon Legree stuff, crazed skinhead Norton KKK, Snidely Whiplash mustache twirling kind of stuff.
 Everybody knows they're supposed to despise that, so such black and white racist stereotypes are either underground or spit on.
 Needless to say, there's a whole lot more to racism than that.
 There's institutional stuff, which is huge, but there is also the perpetuation of harmful stereotypes in the media, and so on.

 Many conservatives assert the notion that white versus black racism no longer exists, and that's primarily because, I think, conservatives recognize only the Simon Legree kind of racism I mentioned above.
 Of course, that leaves them free to support racism otherwise, and so, to them, it's not really being racist because there's no one wearing a hood.
-Consequently, anytime anybody talks about the persistence of racism, or calls out right wing support for racism, or their ideas being infused with racist notions, it's total liberal bullshit, a rhetorical scold with which the left disciplines and shames the right.
+Consequently, anytime anybody talks about the persistence of racism, or calls out right wing support for racism, or their ideas being infused with racist notions, it's total liberal bullshit, a rhetorical scold with which the left disciplines and shames the right.'Nuff said.

 Really, it's a pretty neat cognitive trick they've got going for themselves.
 Redefine racism such that they're not racists, and any talk of their racism is totally out of line.